BAR-ILAN UNIVERSITY (BIU)

 Expertise: Economic and rural geography; Transformation in the rural space; Rural entrepreneurship; Local and regional development.

-Prof. Irit Amit-Cohen, Ph.D.
+Prof. Emerita Irit Amit-Cohen, Ph.D.
 (F) Professor.
 Head of a graduate program: "Conservation, Planning and Development of Cultural Heritage and Cultural Landscape".
 From 2013 to 2020, she served as the President of ICOMOS Israel.
 Since 2012 she is a member of the Executive Committee of the Council for Conservation of Heritage Sites in Israel.

 Education: B.A.
 Geography and Comparative literature and M.A.
 Geography – Hebrew University of Jerusalem; Ph.D.
 Geography – Hebrew University of Jerusalem.

 Expertise: Cultural geography and urban and rural planning and development – the role of conservation in shaping the landscape; tourism development.

 Prof. Anat Tchetchik, Ph.D.
 (F) Associate Professor.
 Head of a graduate program: "Corporate Environmental management and innovation".

 Education: B.Sc., M.Sc. and Ph.D. in Environmental Economics and Management, Hebrew University of Jerusalem.

 Expertise: Tourism economics; Regional and rural economics; Environmental economics; Econometrics.

 Dr. Irit Shmuel (F) at the Department of Geography and Environment Bar-Ilan University.
 Head of the Tourism Studies at the Department of Management at Hadassah Academic College, Jerusalem, Israel

 Education: B.A. and M.A. in Geography, the Hebrew University of Jerusalem Ph.D. in Geography, Bar-Ilan University, Israel.